KNg-02/Python-Word-Counter-and-Ranking/README.md

 * Inputs are not case-sensitive, so `Rarity` or `rarity` will work fine.
 * Unintentional duplicates (`Rarity Rarity`) will be auto-removed for you.

-So, if you just want to filter characters by *Rarity*, specify:
+So, if you just want to filter subjects by *Rarity*, specify:
 ```
 Rarity
 ```

-If you want to filter characters by *Rarity* and *Year*, specify:
+If you want to filter subjects by *Rarity* and *Year*, specify:
 ```
 Rarity Year
 ```